Have you been depressed of late? Fret not because meditation can help you manage it.

-Whatever it is, make sure you are comfortable and able to concentrate on your breathing instead of getting distracted by an uncomfortable seating position.
+Whatever it is, make sure you are comfortable and able to concentrate on your breathing.
 Sitting upright makes breathing easier.

 Also, do not face anything that will stimulate your mind like TV or a window.
 Choose a place with no distractions or face a blank wall in the corner of a room.

 When you sit down, make sure that your hips are higher than your knees.
 You might need a cushion for this.
 Place your hands on your thighs, facing downward.

 Keep the eyes half-opened with the gaze down.
 Get used to and feel comfortable in your sitting position.
 Spend some time to focus on the present moment.